 The desert landscape does change though from; sand dunes to sandstone rocks and mountains of wild herbs (chamomile, sage, etc.) growing in the desert.

 Petra the Lost City

-Petra is hidden in the sandstone mountains and is believed to have been built as early as the 312 BC.
-The lost city was unknown to the western world until 1812 when the Swiss explorer Johann Ludwig Burckhardt introduced it.
+Petra is hidden in the sandstone mountains and is believed to have been built as early as 312 BC.
+The lost city was unknown to the Western world until 1812 when the Swiss explorer Johann Ludwig Burckhardt introduced it.